lfreist/x-search/README.md

 > - `xs::lines`: a vector of lines (as std::string) containing the match
 > - `xs::full`: a combined result of the above

-After calling `xs::extern_search`, the returned shared_ptr of the ExternSearcher instance can be...
+After calling `xs::extern_search`, the returned shared_ptr of the Searcher instance can be...
 - ... joined (`res->join()`): the main threads sleeps until the search process finished
 - ... used to access already created results using the iterator (`for (auto& part_res : res->getResult()) {...}`)
-- ... ignored: the threads started for the search by `ExternSearcher` are joined on destruction.
+- ... ignored: the threads started for the search by `Searcher` are joined on destruction.